 The biggest risk factor is an infection called toxoplasmosis.

-NHS does not screen for it, because it is considered to be a very low risk, however you should take all of the steps you can to avoid it.
 If you have contracted toxoplasmosis in the past then you will have developed immunity and it is of no concern to you or your baby, but you do not want to contract it for the first time while pregnant.

-You have probably already read advice that you should not be the one cleaning out your litter tray if you have a cat and you are pregnant, that you should wash all vegetables and fruit thoroughly before eating, and that you should avoid eating cured or raw meats as well as unpasteurised goats cheese or milk – these are all in order to avoid toxoplasmosis.
+You may have already read advice that you should not be the one cleaning out your litter tray if you have a cat and you are pregnant, that you should wash all vegetables and fruit thoroughly before eating, and that you should avoid eating cured or raw meats as well as unpasteurised goats cheese or milk – these are all in order to avoid toxoplasmosis.